CursedElectric/CursedCord---Discord-theme/README.md

   - in rare cases, when hovering past a server channel, it will change between the hover color and the default color until it is selected.
   - when there is a notif blip for unread pinned messages, it will appear as an ugly square instead of something more pleasing. this isnt a bug per say, i just think it doesn't look good
   - again, in rare cases, when clicking off of a server channel and onto another, small bits of the selected coloring will be on the previously clicked on channel
+  - nitro users colored names are in some cases not being ovveridden